MYSTRANsolver/MYSTRAN_Documentation/README.md

 ## Release Updates

-The Release Updates document is done with MarkDown (MD).
+The Release Updates document is done with Markdown (MD).
 This document has minimal design requirements and using MD allows for ease of editing and tracking.